Weapon X

 Weapon X is a fictional government genetic research facility project appearing in American comic books published by Marvel Comics.
-They are conducted by Department K, which turns willing and unwilling beings into living weapons to carry out covert missions like assassination or eliminating potential threats to the government.
-It is similar to Human enhancement experiments in the real world, but it captures mutants and does experiments on them to enhance their abilities such as superpowers, turning them into human weapons.
-They also mutate baseline humans.
-The Weapon X Project produced Wolverine, Leech, Deadpool, Sabretooth, and Weapon H.
+They were conducted by Department K, which turned willing and unwilling beings into living weapons to carry out covert missions like assassination or eliminating potential threats to the government.
+It was similar to human enhancement experiments in the real world, but it captured mutants and did experiments on them to enhance their abilities such as superpowers, turning them into weapons.
+They also mutated baseline humans.
+The Weapon X Project produced Wolverine (Weapon X), Deadpool (Weapon XI), Sabretooth, Laura Kinney (Weapon X-23), Gwen Stacy (Weapon X-31), and Weapon H.